Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 This plugin adds a new field type to the Contact Form 7 plugin and allows users to add an handwritten signature to the message via a signature pad.
 The plugin uses Szymon Nowak's great Javascript library (https://github.com/szimek/signature_pad).

 = News =
-* Version 2.8 is out, with improvements made to signatures file storage and security.
+* Version 3.0 is out, allowing signatures to be send as attachments (security first!).
+See installation section for more details.
 * You can now change a field's color !
 See FAQ to know how.

 = Compatibility =